 Election of Directors at Large

-4.2 Eligibility – Any individual who is eighteen (18) years of age or older, who has the power under the law to contract, is eligible to become a member of Swim PEI in Good Standing may be nominated for election as a Director at Large.
+4.2 Eligibility – Any individual who is eighteen (18) years of age or older, who has the power under the law to contract, subject to article 4.3 is eligible to become a member of Swim PEI in Good Standing may be nominated for election as a Director at Large.

-4.3 Restrictions – A person who is associated with a Club Member as an employee, coach or board member, or employed by Swim PEI is not eligible for a position as a Director at Large.
+4.3 Restrictions – A person who is associated with a Club as an employee, coach or board member, or employed by Swim PEI is not eligible for a position as a Director at Large.

-4.4 Nominating Committee – The Board may appoint a Nominating Committee, which shall be comprised of three individuals appointed by the Board of Directors.
-The Nominating Committee shall be responsible to solicit nominations with the skills and characteristics defined in The Nominating Policy for the election of the Directors at Large and may nominate additional candidates for the election of Directors at Large.
+4.4 Nominating Committee – The Board may appoint a Nominating Committee, which shall be comprised of three individuals appointed by the Board of Directors..
+The Nominating Committee will comply with the Nominating Policy.

 4.5 Nomination – Any nomination of an individual for election as a Director at Large shall: